genio/sodium-ffi/README.md

 [Sodium::FFI](https://metacpan.org/pod/Sodium%3A%3AFFI) is a set of Perl bindings for the [LibSodium](https://doc.libsodium.org/)
 C library.
 These bindings have been created using FFI via [FFI::Platypus](https://metacpan.org/pod/FFI%3A%3APlatypus) to make building and maintaining the bindings easier than was done via [Crypt::NaCl::Sodium](https://metacpan.org/pod/Crypt%3A%3ANaCl%3A%3ASodium).
-While we also intend to fixup [Crypt::NaCl::Sodium](https://metacpan.org/pod/Crypt%3A%3ANaCl%3A%3ASodium) so that it can use newer versions of LibSodium, the FFI method is faster to build and release.
+While we also intend to fix up [Crypt::NaCl::Sodium](https://metacpan.org/pod/Crypt%3A%3ANaCl%3A%3ASodium) so that it can use newer versions of LibSodium, the FFI method is faster to build and release.

 # Utility/Helper Functions